 • Use of locally offered workforce for the work of woodworking.

-• Purchase of decoration material in bulk total up to get more affordable rates of the products.
+• Purchase of decoration product in bulk total up to get more affordable rates of the items.

-Building of workshops in third world countries such as Indonesia or Thailand for production of decor craft of Japan as brand-new company line.
+Building of workshops in developing nation such as Indonesia or Thailand for production of design craft of Japan as brand-new organisation line.

-• Present operations with quick services in order to cater the department of young people.
+• Introduce operations with fast services in order to cater the division of young people.

-• Amgen Inc Planning The Unplannable Case Study Solution can use up add-on service in order to offer conventional stuff of Japan in a dedicated restaurant locations.
+• Amgen Inc Planning The Unplannable Case Study Solution can take up add-on business in order to offer conventional stuff of Japan in a dedicated restaurant locations.

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

-• Intro of attractive schemes for old people and females.
+• Introduction of appealing plans for old individuals and women.

-• Intro of complimentary card of membership to provide package of special offer to its faithful customers.
+• Intro of complimentary card of membership to provide package of special offer to its loyal consumers.

-Structure of local center for training particularly to train local personnel.
+Structure of local center for training especially to train regional staff.

 |Executive Summary||Swot Analysis||Vrio Analysis||Pestel Analysis|